Gershon Iskowitz: Abstraction & Northern Canada

+Later career and death

 In 1982 Gershon was honoured by the Art Gallery of Ontario (AGO) with a 40-year retrospective of his work.
 A subset of the exhibition was put on display in London, England.
 Gershon said [painting] "... is just an extension of myself.
 It's a plastic interpretation of the way I think.
 You reflect your own vision.
 That's what it's all about.
 Art is like evolution and life, and you've got to search for life, stand on your own feet and continue.
 The only fear I have is before starting to paint.
 When I paint, I'm great, I feel great."

 In gratitude for the value that artistic grants had given to his career he established the charitable not-for-profit Gershon Iskowitz Foundation in 1985.
 Its mandate was to award the annual Gershon Iskowitz Prize, in association with the Canada Council in 1986 and 1987, of $25,000 to mature artists.
 The Foundation awarded the prize on its own from 1988 to 2006.
 It then partnered with the AGO in 2007 to award this prize as the winner would then receive an exhibition at the AGO.

 He was made a member of the Royal Canadian Academy of Arts.
 On January 26, 1988, Gershon Iskowitz died in Toronto, Ontario.